hu8813/tester_push_swap/README.md

 ```

 # Uninstall
-If you installed via pip and want to uninstall it:
+If you have installed via pip and want to uninstall it:

 ```
 pip uninstall test-push-swap -y
 ```

-# Screenshot of a test result
+# Screenshot of a Test Result

 ![Push_swap tester screenshot](screenshot.png)

-It works well with valgrind on Linux, but may not check memory on Mac.
+It works well with Valgrind on Linux, but will NOT check Memory on Mac.